 Their newly recorded full-length album—In Defense of Cosmic Altruism— finds the band in a place populated with unknowns, not unlike our current social climate.
 Freed from a certain future, The North Country is free to explore their many facets, incorporating sounds as vast as synth pop, experimental and neo-soul, weaving a pastiche of influences as diverse as our community.

 The North Country is:

-Andrew Grossman - lead vocals, guitar, synthesizer
+Andrew Grossman - vocals, guitar, synthesizer

-Laurel Halsey - vocals, synthesizer, glockenspiel
+Laurel Halsey - vocals, synthesizer, keys

 Austin Blanton - vocals, bass

 Margot MacDonald - vocals

 Jon Harmon - guitar, electronics